krishna4157/newProject/README.md

 # newProject
-New Android Studio {Project with react-native app
+New Android Studio Project with react-native app